Steven Snowden QC is recognised in the independent legal directories as one of the leading barristers in the country in his chosen areas of work.

 “Very thorough.
 He has quality drafting and court skills but also has strong commercial awareness when required.
 He is able to cut through complex issues with finesse.”

-“Approachable, knowledgeable and good at working in a team to get the best results for clients.”
+“Approachable, knowledgeable and good at working in a team.”

 “Clued-up, committed and sharp as a tack.”